okorach/sonar-tools/README.md

 The user corresponding to the token must have enough permissions to achieve the tool tasks
 - `-v` : Logging verbosity level (`WARN`, `ÌNFO` or `DEBUG`).
 The default is `INFO`.
 `ERROR` and above is always active.
-- `-m` : Mode when performing API calls, `dry-run` is the default
-  - `batch`: All API calls are performed without any confirmation
-  - `confirm`: All API calls that change the SonarQube internal state (POST and DELETE) are asking for a confirmation before execution
-  - `dry-run`: All API calls that would change SonarQube internal state are just output in logging but not actually performed.

 # sonar-audit